How To Do Technical SEO for WordPress

 Your website speed is a super important part of your WordPress SEO.
 Google looks at how fast your pages load and favors quick sites over slow ones in search rankings.
 You can check your website’s load time with a site speed test.
 One great tool for this is MonsterInsights, a top Google Analytics plugin that gives you a site speed report right in your WordPress dashboard.
 First, you need to install Google Analytics using MonsterInsights on your WordPress site.
 Then, go to the Insights and then Reports page from your WordPress admin panel.
 Click on the ‘Site Speed’ tab and it’ll show you an overall score for your website speed for both desktop and mobile, as well as other important speed metrics.
 Scroll down to get recommendations and goals for each metric you should aim for.

 If you want to speed up your website, check out our awesome guide on how to make your WordPress site load faster.
 Also, minify your CSS and JavaScript files.
 When we say minify, we mean stripping out all the extra spaces, lines, and unnecessary stuff from the files.
 When users visit your website, they load CSS, HTML, and JavaScript through their browsers.
 By making these files smaller, you can seriously speed up your website.
-There are plenty of WordPress plugins and hosting services that can help you minify your CSS and JavaScript files, such as WP Rocket and SiteGround.
+There are plenty of WordPress plugins and WordPress hosting services that can help you minify your CSS and JavaScript files, such as WP Rocket and SiteGround.

 Step 6: Fix Internal Links and Orphaned Pages